doamatto/maatt.fr/content/z/22/12/ddg-adds-bitwarden-support-to-mac.md

 ---

 It's cool to see support for the FOSS password manager being added to DDG's browser.
-1Password support may or may not be in the browser (I don't have the beta and I haven't seen anything on the front-page of a search to see it there; I'll stick with Firefox for the unforseeable future), but it would likely be one of the last things I would need to consider DDG's browser.
+1Password support may or may not be in the browser (I don't have the beta and I haven't seen anything on the front page of a search to see it there; I'll stick with Firefox for the unforeseeable future), but it would likely be one of the last things I would need to consider DDG's browser.

 That and uBlock.